Hurricane Sally unleashes flooding along the Gulf Coast

 Moving at an agonizing 3 mph, or about as fast as a person can walk, the storm made landfall at 4:45 a.m. close to Gulf Shores, Alabama, about 30 miles from Pensacola.
 It accelerated to a light jog as it battered the Pensacola and Mobile, Alabama, metropolitan areas encompassing nearly 1 million people.

-The storm tore loose a barge-mounted construction crane, when then smashed into the new Three Mile Bridge over Pensacola Bay, causing a section of the year-old span to collapse, authorities said.
-Sally also tore away a large section of a newly renovated fishing pier at Alabama’s Gulf State Park and knocked out power to more than a half-million homes and businesses across the region.

 By early afternoon, Sally had weakened into a tropical storm, with winds down to 70 mph (110 kph), but the worst may be yet to come, with heavy rain expected into Thursday as the storm pushes inland over Alabama and into Georgia.
-It was moving at just 5 mph (7 kph).
+For much of the day, it was moving at just 5 mph (7 kph), concentrating the amount of rain dropped on any one place.

 Morgan estimated thousands more will need to flee rising waters in the coming days.
 County officials urged residents to rely on text messages for contacting family and friends to keep cellphone service open for 911 calls.